grey-elf/dm/docs/vr/2-kron-hills.md

 ##### In the Flesh

 Utreshimon engages with the characters directly, but is not hostile unless they appear to be in league with Iuz.
 Most likely, he will wish to speak to the party simply out of interest, possibly after having noticed them a few times (perhaps while staying unnoticed himself) during their trek through the Kron Hills.
 As long as the characters can assure the dragon that they hold no loyalty to Iuz, he lets them go unharmed, and even offers his protection above that if they convince him that they are actively working against Iuz in this region.
 If the dragon is unconvinced of the party's loyalties, or if he is attacked by them, he does not hold back in fighting them but will retreat rather than fight to the death.

+## Approaching Osnabrölt

+Within a day or so of Osnabrölt, replace all "Other Inhabitants", "Outsiders", and "Viscounty" results with "Gnomes" instead,

+## Level Advancement

+The characters advance from 8th to 9th level upon arriving at Osnabrölt?